 - A grade-point average of at least 3.0 on a 4.0 scale in the latter half of undergraduate studies.
 Particular interests and work experience may also be considered.

-Students who do not have the necessary undergraduate training in calculus or statistics may be offered provisional admission if their other credentials are strong.
+Students who do not have the necessary quantitative background may be offered provisional admission if their other credentials are strong.
 Students who are admitted provisionally due to lack of quantitative skills have the option to:

 - Take appropriate courses at an accredited college/university.

-- Take 420.301 Quantitative Methods for Environmental Sciences.
+- Take 420.301 Quantitative Methods for Environmental Science.

 How to Apply